Candela Technologies Logo

 Network Topology:

-In order to provide a hands-free solution for iOS testing, LANforge controls each iPhone via a Bluetooth connection.
+In order to provide a hands-free solution for iOS testing, LANforge controls each device via a Bluetooth connection.
 USB Bluetooth adapters plugged into the LANforge act as Bluetooth keyboard devices.
-An adapter connects with the iPhone and then sends it keystroke packets.
-These keystrokes are interpreted by the iPhone as actions, and it's possible to perform system functions, navigate the UI, send text, etc.
+An adapter connects with the iOS device and then sends it keystroke packets.
+These keystrokes are interpreted by the device as actions, and it's possible to perform system functions, navigate the UI, send text, etc.

 Before getting started: